City-of-Helsinki/drupal-module-helfi-azure-fs/README.md

 ![CI](https://github.com/City-of-Helsinki/drupal-module-helfi-azure-fs/workflows/CI/badge.svg) [![codecov](https://codecov.io/gh/City-of-Helsinki/drupal-module-helfi-azure-fs/branch/main/graph/badge.svg?token=46YWS8J8NN)](https://codecov.io/gh/City-of-Helsinki/drupal-module-helfi-azure-fs)

-Provides various fixes to deal with Azure's NFS mount and an integration to Azure's Blob storage service using [flysystem](https://www.drupal.org/project/flysystem) and [flysystem_azure](https://www.drupal.org/project/flysystem_azure) modules.
+Provides various fixes to deal with Azure's NFS mount and an integration to Azure's Blob storage service using [flysystem](https://www.drupal.org/project/flysystem).

 Azure's NFS file mount does not support certain file operations (such as chmod), causing any request that performs them to give a 5xx error, like when trying to generate an image style.